communitiesuk/funding-service-design-docker-runner/README.md

 ```

 ## Gotchas
-- If you can't connect, make sure you didn't get a port conflict error when running `docker compose up` - your environment may have different ports already in use.
+- If you can't connect, make sure you didn't get a port conflict error when running `make up` - your environment may have different ports already in use.
 - If breakpoints aren't working, make sure you didn't get a path mapping error when starting the apps - there's a chance the `pathMappings` element in the launch.json may need tweaking (aka `localRoot` for the form-runner config).